eraybasar/pesdk-docs/_guides/html5/v5/introduction/features/textdesign.md

 The Text Design Tool merges input text with typography, creating stunning designs for a multitude of use-cases.
 The tool lays out input text according to recipes crafted by professional designers upon a single tap.
 Furthermore, the creative can then be fine-tuned by choosing from 15 different text colors or by using the randomize functionality that shuffles the fonts, alignments and decorations.
 It’s even possible to create a mask that lets the background image shine through.

-# Specifying the available text design
+## Specifying the available text design

 This example shows the default text design tool configuration.
-In order to enable or disable specific text design layouts, simply pass the `items` option to the text design tool controls.
-The items will be displyed in the order mentioned by the configuration.
+In order to enable or disable specific text design layouts, simply pass the `items` option to the text design tool configuration.
+The items will be displayed in the order mentioned by the configuration.
+Here is the list of default text design items.

 ```js
 const editor = new PhotoEditorSDKUI({